Pregnancy and Teeth- Your Guide to Oral Health

 Tell your dentist you are pregnant.
 As long as you are cleared by your doctor, necessary x-rays should be safe while pregnant.
 Make sure they use a lead apron to protect you and the baby.

+Bleeding gums while pregnant?
 The extra hormones in your body can likely cause puffy gums and sensitivity.
 This is called pregnancy gingivitis.
 Pregnancy gingivitis is gingivitis that can happen during pregnancy.

 Make sure to continue brushing at least 2x daily.
 Every morning, every night.
 Floss daily.
 Flossing can help prevent cavities in between teeth and gum disease.
 Maintaining good oral habits can help reduce inflammation and gum irritation.
+Pregnancy gingivitis will go away with proper oral hygiene.

 Vomiting and Teeth During Pregnancy